Infection Control and Industrial Safety for Medical Interpreters

 • mental hygiene measures.

-It is also helpful to interpreters who are at the beginning of their certification process, who still need the requisite training hours to meet the 40-hour minimum training requirement.
 It also contains content that would be beneficial for interpreters who are preparing for the CoreCHI national certification exam.